ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

     });
 ```

-By default, `X509KeyStorageFlags.DefaultKeySet` is used when loding the client Certificate from Azure Key Vault.
+By default, `X509KeyStorageFlags.DefaultKeySet` is used when loading the client certificate from Azure Key Vault.

 If this does not work in your environment, it is possible to override the `X509KeyStorageFlags` used when loading the certificate.
 This allows you to configure certificate handling in a way that is compatible with your specific hosting or security requirements.